Aestrus/Aestrus/README.md

   - Learn more about ML/DL and data science
   - Graduate from university
   - Learn how to build apps with Flutter
-  - Improve my programming knowledge
+  - Learn Rust
+  - Learn about Blockchain development
 - &#128188; Career
   - Actively contribute to the open-source community
-  - Acquire an entry-level position as a programmer
+  - Acquire an entry-level position as a developer
   - Work on new projects to get more experience under my belt
   - Do at least one commit to any repository every day
 - &#128161; Personal